Florida Workers’ Compensation Insurance Policy Providers + Quotes

 The rules governing who constitutes an employee usually include owners who operate as corporate officer and members of a limited liability company; knowing exactly how you are classified under this system will help you to stay in compliance with Florida regulations.

-Penalties for Not Having Workers’ Compensation Insurance
+Penalties for Failing to Get Workers’ Compensation Insurance in Florida

 Although it may seem tempting to try and dodge Florida’s workers’ compensation regulations, the penalties for failure to comply can be steep, and state investigators are empowered to conduct on-site inspections.
 If you are caught without a policy, direct financial consequences can include a fine of double the amount your company would have paid in premiums over the last two years, or a minimum fine of $1,000.
 Depending on whether any other misconduct took place – falsifying a statement, for example, or firing an employee for filing a workers’ compensation claim – additional fines and fees could be assessed worth many thousands more.